 I had not mentioned it as it was last updated in 2014, but I guess it's ok and this can be closed.

-#3 Updated by Florian Effenberger about 1 year ago
+#3 Updated by Florian Effenberger over 1 year ago

 Well it seems this theme was installed: